 Buhler Rohlfs Hall

 Buhler Rohlfs Hall was constructed in 2014 and is the first completely new classroom building to be built on campus since 1974.
 This hall including offices and classrooms for the Regina Roth Applied Agricultural and Food Studies Program, the Sharon Walker School of Education, and the Nylen School of Nursing.
-It is located on the south end of campus, connected to the Krone Advising Center, and offers state-of-the-art nursing equipment, study areas, and an elevator with access to the Hilker Campus Mall.
+It is located on the south end of campus, connected to the Krone Center, and offers state-of-the-art nursing equipment, study areas, and an elevator with access to the Hilker Campus Mall.

 Charles City College Hall